johnlaine1/MHC-Websites/sites/all/modules/admin_menu/README.txt

 * If the menu does not display, check the following:

-  - Are the "Access administration menu" and "Use the administration pages and help" permissions enabled for the appropriate roles?
+  - Are the "access administration menu" and "access administration pages" permissions enabled for the appropriate roles?

   - Does html.tpl.php of your theme output the $page_bottom variable?